 Valdosta is a larger medium-sized city located in the state of Georgia.
 With a population of 55,724 people and 20 constituent neighborhoods, Valdosta is the 14th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Valdosta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Valdosta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Valdosta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Valdosta who work in sales jobs (14.99%), office and administrative support (14.44%), and food service (9.87%).
+There are especially a lot of people living in Valdosta who work in office and administrative support (13.86%), sales jobs (13.43%), and food service (11.31%).

-The education level of Valdosta citizens is a little higher than the average for US cities and towns: 24.42% of adults in Valdosta have at least a bachelor's degree.
+The overall education level of Valdosta is somewhat higher than in the average US city of 21.84%: 25.27% of adults 25 and older in the city have at least a bachelor's degree.

 Valdosta is an extremely ethnically-diverse city.
 The people who call Valdosta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Valdosta residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Valdosta include German, English, Italian, and French .

 The most common language spoken in Valdosta is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Chinese.